StergiosBinopoulos/deej-ai.cpp/README.md

 sudo apt update
 sudo apt install ffmpeg
 ```
-If you are using windows download ffmpeg and add it to your PATH, or specify your ffmpeg executable path by using the --ffmpeg argument.
+If you are using Windows, download ffmpeg and add it to your PATH, or specify your ffmpeg executable path by using the --ffmpeg argument.
 ## Usage

 ### Scan your Libary